qmkarriem/physical-computing-final/README.md

 ### Patches
-In Max, we constructed a custom abstraction based on the Sadam UDP externals:
+In Max, we constructed a custom abstraction based on the Sadam UDP externals.
+It parses and sorts the incoming data into lists that can be used in AV patches:
 ![photonUDP patch](https://github.com/qmkarriem/physical-computing-final/blob/master/images/photonUDP.png)

 **Finished Enclosure**